-That declaration comes from the results of the 2019 Supply House Times Premier 150 distributor survey.
-The annual Premier 150 survey is conducted by Supply House Times and BNP Media Market Research.
-BNP Media is the parent company of Supply House Times, as well as BNP Media Plumbing Group publications Plumbing & Mechanical and PM Engineer (pme).
+Overall, 2019 proved to be a positive year of growth for the PHCP-PVF industry, based on results and responses from this year’s Supply House Times Premier 150 distributor survey.
+The annual survey is conducted by BNP Media Market Research.
+BNP Media is the parent company of Supply House Times, along with other Plumbing Group publications, Plumbing & Mechanical and PM Engineer (pme).

 Select a category to view the report

 This annual PHCP survey, conducted by Supply House Times, ranks the top plumbing, heating, cooling and piping wholesalers and distributors by their reported sales for the past year.
 The 2019 Premier 150 Sales Trends are as follows: